Required Financial Documents

 3. Are international organizations without the required IRS documents eligible to apply?

-4. What are GAAP audited financial statements, and what if my organization does not have this?
+4. What are GAAP audited financial statements?

 GAAP audited financial statements are those that have been prepared, usually by a CPA (certified public accountant), in adherence to generally accepted accounting principles (GAAP).
 The GAAP audit results in an expressed opinion (unqualified, qualified, adverse or disclaimer) on whether the organization's financial statements are presented fairly and in conformity with GAAP standards.

 If your organization does not have GAAP financial statements, unaudited financial statements (balance sheet and income statement) must be provided.
 Additional information may also be requested.
+If financial statements are not available, please submit the organization’s three most recent bank statements.

 5. What if I do not have up-to-date financial documents?